Not-So-Spooky Ghost with HTML and CSS

 Let's think it through:

-Each of these items can be translated to divs with appropriate class names applied.
+Each of these items can be translated to divs

 Now that we've created the structure (markup) of the ghost, let's start styling.